 Company Policy: Steadfast Companies (“Steadfast” or the “Company”) is a group of companies involved in the acquisition/development, investment, management and operation of real estate, and includes Stira Capital Markets Group, LLC (“SCMG”).
-The SCMG policy is to respond to a Significant Business Disruption (“SBD”) by safeguarding employees’ lives and company property, making a financial and operational assessment, quickly recovering and resuming operations and protecting all SCMG books and records.
+The SCMG policy is to respond to a Significant Business Disruption (“SBD”) by safeguarding employees’ lives and company property, making a financial and operational assessment, quickly recovering and resuming operations and protecting all SCMG books and records , and allowing our clients (if any) to transact business.
+In the event that we determine that we are unable to continue our business, we will promptly notify regulatory authorities, critical business constituents, and all clients.
+SCMG does not maintain nor hold funds or securities.

 Significant Business Disruptions (SBDs): This business continuity plan (“BCP” or this “Plan”) anticipates two kinds of SBDs: internal and external.
 Internal SBDs affect only our Company’s ability to communicate and do business; for example, a fire in our building.
 External SBDs prevent the operation of the securities markets or the operation of a number of companies; for example, a city-wide flood or earthquake, a terrorist attack, or a wide-scale, regional disruption.
 Our response to an external SBD relies more heavily on other organizations and systems.

-Approval and Execution Authority: The Board of SCMG is responsible for approving the BCP; the President of SCMG, a registered principal, is responsible for the Plan’s implementation and execution.
+Approval and Execution Authority: The President of SCMG, a registered principal, is responsible for approving the BCP; and is responsible for the Plan’s implementation and execution.
 The Chief Compliance Officer, also a registered principal, is responsible for conducting the required annual review.

 Plan Location and Access: Copies of this Plan, together with annual reviews and any changes that have been made to it for inspection, will be maintained at SCMG offices by the Chief Compliance Officer.
 We have given the FINRA Los Angeles District a copy of our Plan.